visualify/Visualify.cli/README.md

 ## Description

-Visualify.CLI is a command line interface for the VIsualify library.
-It allows you to convert a data file into a visual representation of the data.
-It also allows you to generate templates to use with the Visualify library.
+The Visualify.CLI command line interface organizes spatial data using R-tree, for efficient data searching and loading.
+By this means, data portals created by Visualifyjs are able to handle large-scale databases.

 ## Installation